-The precious beauty of this bloody scene is multiplied by the significance of the many wonders and beautiful words that accompany this precious moment in the centre of time, space and eternity.
-Heaven was hushed, and time stood still as the only begotten Son of God as the perfect Son of Man paid the price for the sin of the world.
+The precious beauty of this bloody scene is multiplied by the significance of the many wonders and beautiful words that accompany this amazing moment in the centre of time, space, and eternity.
+Heaven was hushed, and time stood still as the only begotten Son of God, as the perfect Son of Man, paid the price for the sin of the world.

-Every facet of the law had been fulfilled – every prophecy accomplished.
-The price for sin had been paid – communion with the Father restored.
-Christ had finished the work He had come to do and had drained the cup of bitter woe and so He entrusted His spirit into the hands of the Father.
+Every facet of the law had been fulfilled, every prophecy accomplished.
+The price for sin had been paid, and communion with the Father restored.
+Christ had finished the work He had come to do and had drained the cup of bitter woe, and so He entrusted His spirit into the hands of the Father.

-He breathed out His human soul willingly as He dismissed His human spirit freely into divine care, leaving His bruised, battered body – the tent in which He tabernacled for a season, to be buried in a borrowed tomb.
-His forgiveness has been extended to us and a heavenly home is our own precious promise of paradise.
+He breathed out His human soul willingly as He dismissed His human spirit freely into divine care, leaving His bruised, battered body, the tent in which He had tabernacled for a season, to be buried in a borrowed tomb.
+His forgiveness was extended to us and a heavenly home is now our own precious promise of paradise.

-Dear Heavenly Father, at times I am overwhelmed by Your love and grace towards me a sinner, that You should send Your only Son to die and experience death in my place.
-Thank You that I am safe in Your hands forever, in Jesus name I pray, AMEN.
+Dear Heavenly Father, at times I am overwhelmed by Your love and grace toward me, that You should send Your only Son to die and experience death in my place.
+Thank You that I am safe in Your hands of love forever.
+In Jesus' name I pray, AMEN.